zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 ## Introduction {#introduction}

 The [GenAI Commons](https://marketplace.mendix.com/link/component/227933) module combines common GenAI patterns found in a variety of generative AI models on the market.
 Platform-supported GenAI-connectors use the underlying data structures and their operations.
-This makes it easier to develop vendor agnostic AI-enhanced apps with Mendix, for example by using one of the connectors or the [Conversational UI](/appstore/modules/genai/conversational-ui/) module.
+This makes it easier to develop vendor-agnostic AI-enhanced apps with Mendix, for example by using one of the connectors or the [Conversational UI](/appstore/modules/genai/conversational-ui/) module.

 If two different connectors both adhere to the GenAI Commons module, they can be easily swapped, which reduces dependency on the model providers.
-In addition, the initial implementation of AI capabilities using the connectors becomes a drag and drop experience, so that developers can quickly get started.
-The module exposes useful operations which developers can use to build a request to a large language model (LLM), and to handle the response.
+In addition, the initial implementation of AI capabilities using the connectors becomes a drag-and-drop experience, so that developers can quickly get started.
+The module exposes useful operations which developers can use to build a request to a large language model (LLM) and to handle the response.

 Developers who want to connect to another LLM provider or their own service are advised to use the GenAI Commons module as well.
 This speeds up the development and ensures that common principles are taken into account.
 Lastly, other developers or consumers of the connector can adapt to it more quickly.